CiscoDevNet/monitoring-as-code/ECS/README.md

 "Task definitions specify the container information for your application, such as how many containers are part of your task, what resources they will use, how they are linked together, and which host ports they will use." [learn more](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task_definitions.html)

-In order to run a Task Definition that we created in previous step, we are going to create a Fargate (Serverless) Cluster and run a Service based on Task Definition.
+In order to run a Task Definition that we created in the previous step, we are going to create a Fargate (Serverless) Cluster and run a Service based on Task Definition.

 Import the template from `ECS/Common/CF_Cluster_ECSFargate.yaml`, that is creating a Cluster and starting a Service based on `TaskDefinition` name provided.
-It also creates a Security Group and opens a port of the appplication inisde a container, so it can be accessed from the internet:
+It also creates a Security Group and opens a port of the application inside a container, so it can be accessed from the internet:

 <img width="1291" alt="CloudFormation -cluster-resources" src="https://user-images.githubusercontent.com/23483887/104924751-c8469480-5995-11eb-8343-e2ec4b6a5fcd.png">

-In order to observe the created resources navigate to Elastic Container Service (ECS) service:
+To observe the created resources navigate to Elastic Container Service (ECS) service:

 ![ecs_service](https://user-images.githubusercontent.com/23483887/104918727-15723880-598d-11eb-9ed1-1f33373ef0bb.png)